rossprogram/rossprogram.github.io/students/to-apply.md

 # Instructions

-The application portal will open in early 2024.
+The application portal for 2024 is open; you can start your application by visiting [https://apply.rossprogram.org](https://apply.rossprogram.org).

 ## Commitment to Nondiscrimination